 Adrienne’s background as an organizer is in housing rights, reproductive justice, and feminist, youth organizing.
-She is currently a member of the California Coalition for Women Prisoners (CCWP), a grassroots prison abolition organization that provides support, and advocacy for women and transgender people in California state prisons.
-Adrienne is a founding member of Fired Up!, a self-empowerment collective building from both inside and outside San Francisco county jail.
+She is a member of the California Coalition for Women Prisoners (CCWP), a grassroots prison abolition organization that provides support and advocacy for women and transgender people in California state prisons.
+Adrienne is a founding member of Fired Up!, a self-empowerment collective building from both inside and outside San Francisco’s county jail.

 As an educator she will forever be developing and implementing an anti-oppression, feminist, queer art curricula that challenges the false divide between cultural work and politics.
 She believes that art classrooms are fertile for grounds developing self-awareness, collectivity, and liberation politics.
 Adrienne has taught at UC Santa Cruz, the Yerba Buena Center for the Arts, and the Asian Art Museum.